 If you have just a few websites in the network, setting up Google Analytics on each site one-by-one may not be much of a setback.
 But for website owners that have hundreds of sites in their network, this can be incredibly time-consuming.

-So, is there an easier way of adding Google Analytics to the WordPress multisite network?
+So, is there an easier way of adding Google Analytics to a WordPress multisite network?

 The best and simplest way to link Google Analytics to a WordPress multisite network is with ExactMetrics.
-It’s the best premium WordPress Analytics plugin, and you can easily connect each site to your analytics at once.
-Best of all, you don’t have to deal with any code.
+It’s the best premium WordPress Analytics plugin, and you can easily connect each site to your analytics all at once.
+Plus, you don’t have to deal with any code.

 Let’s look at the steps for setting up Google Analytics on your multisite network.